Blizzcane/Restaurant-Reservations/README.md

 Reservations will be made on this page.
 Data field verification on the front and back end to prevent creation of an incomplete reservation.
 ### Create a new table:
 ![table](./screenshots/create_table.png)
-New tables can be add here.
+New tables can be added here.
 ### Search for customer by phone number:
 ![number](./screenshots/number_search.png)
 Search for reservations by phone number.